 Writing is a passion.
 I write articles for various travel and food magazines and websites.
 Every now and then I land a gig as a Lonely Planet author and whizz off somewhere to do the research.
-I’ve worked on Fez Encounter 1, South Africa, Lesotho & Swaziland 8 and 9, Cape Town 6, the Madagascar chapter for Africa 12, and Morocco 10 and 11.
-Then it was back to Madagascar in June/July 2015 for Lonely Planet’s latest guidebook.
-My last adventures were to Equatorial Guinea and Gabon in October 2016 and then back to Northern Madagascar in April 2019.
-The next research trip is to the Middle Atlas Mountains of Morocco in September 2019.
+I’ve worked on books about Fez, South Africa, Lesotho & Swaziland, Cape Town, Madagascar, Equatorial Guinea, Gabon and Morocco.
+My last research trip was to the Middle Atlas Mountains of Morocco in September 2019.

 When the going gets tough in the medina, I head for my apartment in southern France, overlooking the river Dordogne.

 I am available for assignments in Africa and Madagascar.

 Follow me on Amazon